-1.1 This protocol will be used by Rural Stirling Housing Association to deal with any alleged breaches of our Code of Conduct for Governing Body Members.
+1.1 This protocol will be used by the Rural Stirling Group (RSG) to deal with any alleged breaches of our Code of Conduct for Governing Body Members.
 It is based on the Model Protocol provided by SFHA.

 2. Who is Responsible?